Syria says repels Israeli air attack, Israel says downs Golan rocket

 Usually silent about its attacks on Iranian targets near its frontier, Israel has lifted the veil this month, a sign of confidence in a campaign waged amid occasional tensions with Syria’s big-power backer Russia.

-Reporting by Ellen Francis in Beirut and Dan Williams in Jerusalem; Editing by Janet Lawrence
+Reporting by Ellen Francis in Beirut, Dan Williams in Jerusalem and Polina Ivanova in Moscow; Editing by Janet Lawrence